 - Round Mirror: 6 inch

 - Rotary Cutter & Matt

 Use low-temp glue to adhere the mirror to the center of the foam disc.

 Cut two wood veneer strips to 1 1/4 inch wide.

 Wrap the veneer around the foam and mirror, measure and cut the ends to meet exactly together.
 Glue the wood to the foam and to the edge of the mirror.
 Glue the leather straps to each side of the mirror.

-Cut the sharp pointed end of the the upholstery nail down to the cap.
+Cut the sharp pointed end of the upholstery nail down to the cap.
 Glue the cap to the leather strip on the end of the strap and that’s it!
 This would look super cute in an entry way or bathroom.
-You can up the sizes of the foam, leather and mirror for a larger mirror.
+You can up the sizes of the foam, leather, and mirror for a larger mirror.

 Check out more of my Home Decor Projects~